RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/theme.md

 # Description

-The `@regards/theme` (web_modules/utils/theme) projects holds components and tools designed to simplify the use of global [Material-ui](http://www.material-ui.com/#/components/app-bar){:target="_blank"} theme - called MUI theme in the next lines - over all REGARDS frontend react components.
+The `@regards/theme` (web_modules/utils/theme) projects holds components and tools designed to simplify the use of global [Material-ui](http://www.material-ui.com/#/customization/themes){:target="_blank"} theme - called MUI theme in the next lines - over all REGARDS frontend react components.
 MUI theme holds a dictionnary of variables, sorted by categories, defining styles like:
 * padding
 * margin
 * borders
 * colors
 * and so on...

-Beside MUI theme, some of the `regards/theme` components also provides a connector with `module them` context.
-The context corresponds to specific variables built by a themùe builder function for a component or a group of components.
+Beside MUI theme, some of the `regards/theme` components also provides a connector with `module theme` context.
+The context corresponds to specific variables built by a theme builder function for a component or a group of components.

-Both MUI module themes context will be detailed in following sections.
+Both MUI and module themes context will be detailed in following sections.

 # Dependencies